VirginAir/Project-Boarding/README.md

 #### (19/10, 00:16) - Matt
 * Finished logic for passengers to handle how they enter plane
 * Once on plane, logic written to determine getting to the seat.
 This handles people putting up bags, in the way in the aisle, and people in the way of seats too.

+#### (20/10, 17:36) - Ben
+* Finally pushed basic visualisation
+* Green squares represent passenger placement, Red are empty seats
+* Need to make it so the sizing is dynamic and adjusts based on seating dimensions (currently it just adds a new row which can go off screen...)